faizancodes/SATA-ChatBot/README.md

 - In order to run this program, you will need to follow these steps:

     - Download **pip** if you haven't already, from [here](https://pip.pypa.io/en/stable/installing/)
-    - Run the following command in your Commmand Prompt (Windows) or Terminal (Mac):

-        `pip install -r requirements.txt`

     - Download **Ngrok** [here](https://ngrok.com/)